Mitsuhamizu/Channel-prototype/README.md

 # Send contract to chain.

 ```
-cd client1/test
+cd client/test
 ruby send_contract.rb
 ```

 Note that send_contract.rb will print two info, the first is the code hash, and the second is tx_hash.
 You should remember these info, and change the @gpc_tx and @gpc_code_hash to your local version.

 Now I just merge the component into the command line GPC.
-You can find it in both client1 and client2.
+You can find it in both client and client2.

 See the command in GPC by